raw-data-tech/General-Coding-Guidelines/reenu/general_coding_conventions.md

 **(*Note: The exact rules of a naming convention depend on the context in which they are employed (eg: language dependent).
 Nevertheless, there are several common elements that influence most if not all naming conventions in common use today.)**

-## Example: Python naming conventions
+## Example: Python Naming Conventions

 ### Names to Avoid
 - single character names except for counters or iterators